 Andy incorrectly remembers an amusement park name with great conviction.
 He is also wrong about the origins of the tiki tiki tiki tiki tiki room.
 Let’s face it, he doesn’t get a lot right in this episode.
 Lou finds wet hippie money in the wilderness.
 Jamie is required to change his pants in a casino.
 And a new superhero is created.

 You have to give KTOO credit for putting up with us for several dozen episodes, but we have finally been evicted.
-Two listener complaints, a riveting story in episode 24 labeled as “indefensible” (listen now!), the deeply and grossly offended cabal of the secret Community Advisory Board, and a soiled, burned studio carpet were just too much.
+Two listener complaints, a riveting story in episode 24 labeled as “indefensible” (listen now!), the deeply offended cabal of the secret Community Advisory Board, and a soiled, burned studio carpet were just too much.

 Bridge from Nowhere is like a re-occurring nightmare that scars my very soul.
 Offensive and disgusting.
 Also, I hate gibbons.